iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 Each tool and level of abstraction offers its own set of benefits and challenges.
 Your choice should align with your project requirements, team expertise, and the desired level of abstraction.
 Choose the tool that best aligns with your goals, rather than adapting your goals to fit the tool.

-Use the right tool for the right job.
+Use the right tool for the right job:

-- Use portal and self-service tools for simple mortal end-users
+- portal and self-service tools for simple mortal end-users
-- Use scripts for admin tasks
+- scripts for admin tasks
-- Use native templates for infrastructure management
+- native templates for foundational infrastructure
-- Use state tracking "meta"-tools for individual teams and solutions, if they know how to use it
+- state tracking "meta"-tools for specialized teams and solutions

 Kind regards,
 Your Captain Obvious

 ## Discussion